Joe Manchin: Education

-In February 2019, Manchin said the collapse of an omnibus education reform proposal resulted from state lawmakers not laying groundwork for broad support for the proposal, saying, "You don't do major reform, policy changes, for the whole education system in a 60-day session without public hearings.
+In February 2019, Manchin said the collapse of an omnibus education reform proposal resulted from state lawmakers not laying the groundwork for broad support for the proposal.
+Manchin said, "You don't do major reform, policy changes, for the whole education system in a 60-day session without public hearings.
 There should have been a whole year of going out and speaking to the public."
-He stated his support for home school and private school as well as his opposition to funding "them with public dollars."
+He stated his support for homeschooling and private schools as well as his opposition to funding "them with public dollars."